Arriving in West Petauke - Zambia

 A typical 8-bore weighed 15 to 16 lb and fired a 1250gr conical bullet, giving about 1500 ft/sec, or a 860gr spherical ball at about 1650 ft/sec.
 The amount of black powder used was normally about 17.72 to 21.26g although they sometimes went a bit heavier, and especially so in Africa.
 Interestingly, 19th century British gunmaker William W Greener did extensive research into the requirements for the ideal African hunting calibre.
 His extensive research and discussions with returning hunters led him to believe the 8-bore was the largest practical calibre for hunting dangerous African game.

-Although neither of my clients got lucky using black powder on that hunt, and for a variety of reasons, we had a fun.
+Although neither of my clients got lucky using black powder on that hunt, although it most certainly wasn't from lack of trying.
+And despite our not succeeding, we still had a fun, which is as safari should be.
 I'm posting a selection of photos with this blog to show how we crossed the Luangwa River.

 Above: The vehicle pontoon being brought across from the opposite bank of the Luangwa River.